Gisele Pelicot’s ex-husband, other defendants found guilty in rape trial

 A cheer went up outside the court among the victim’s supporters when news of the first guilty verdicts filtered out.

-During the trial, Dominique Pelicot admitted that for years he knocked his then wife of 50 years out with drugs so that he and strangers he recruited online could abuse her while he filmed the assaults.
+During the trial, Dominique Pelicot admitted that for years he knocked his then-wife of 50 years out with drugs so that he and strangers he recruited online could abuse her while he filmed the assaults.

+He denied misleading the other defendants, saying they knew exactly what they were doing.
+“I am a rapist like the others in this room,” he said during testimony.

 Gisele Pelicot waived her right to anonymity during the hearings and demanded that horrifying videos of the serial abuse, which were recorded by her former husband, should be seen in court.